Home Compare SCHP.SW vs WEIR.L

 Schindler Holding vs The Weir Group: Which Stock Looks Stronger in 2026?

-Structurally, Schindler and The Weir are closely matched — neither holds a meaningful edge overall.
-The Weir still leads on growth and valuation, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Schindler carrying a narrow edge on growth.
+The Weir still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.